andyweiss1982/FunWithFlags/README.md

-# FunWithFlags
+# Fun With Flags
 USA Flag with CSS Grid and Web Components

-# Proper Proportions, More or Less
+## Proper Proportions, More or Less
 See http://www.usflag.org/flagspecs.html